lrdj/goodlookslikethis/_posts/2023-10-28-servant-leadership.md

 layout: 2023/post
 title: "What kind of leader are you?"

-subtitle: "Should I build a vision canvas with my stakeholders?
-Getting everyone aligned on vision and purpose is a foundation for successful transformation"
+subtitle: >
+  Oddly, I've never considered this explicitly.
+Growing into leadership roles I instinctively built on the experiences created by my own heros and mentors, but I hadn't stopped to consider the detail of why they did it.

 hero_image: /i/cocteau.jpg

 hero_image_alt: >
-  Panoramic fresco mural reminiscent of early 20th-century art, with an emphasis on airy, almost monochromatic designs and delicate broken line work.
-The scene portrays a pilgrim's journey in a minimalist style.
-The pilgrim, depicted as a simple outlined figure, walks along a path that winds through the landscape.
-Ethereal trees, drawn with graceful and sparse lines, dot the background.
-Alongside the path, subtle symbols of introspection and enlightenment, like floating orbs and ancient manuscripts, are illustrated with elegant, broken lines:-)
+  Once you start reflecting on types of leadership you start exploring your relationship to purpose.
+Finding that meaningful purpose is a journey we're all on, and it should be our job to help:-)

 intro: >
   "I'm being asked to provide structured commentary on what kind of leader I am.
-This isn't something I had ever planned on doing as the basis of service design is to be helpful by showing thing that cannot normally be seen.
-It always followed for me that a leader, or leadership itself, was simply to be even more helpful."
+This isn't something I had ever planned on doing, as the basis of service design is to be helpful by making visible what cannot be seen.
+It always followed for me that a leader, or leadership itself, was simply to work towards being even more helpful."

 categories:
   - Leadership